Pesquisa-UFCAT/metapy/LEARN_PROB_SA.md

 ```

 {: .note }
 > The Simulated Annealing algorithm can accept unfavorable moves.
-This characteristic depends on temperature and change in objective value $ΔE$.
+This characteristic depends on temperature and change in objective value ΔE.

 <p align = "justify">
 See <a href="https://wmpjrufg.github.io/METAPY/FRA_ALG_SA_01.html" target="_blank">SA algorithm</a> in METApy Framework.